TSYS-Merchant/syslog4net/README.md

 * How the problem can be reproduced.
 A small Visual Studio project zipped up or code snippet that demonstrates or reproduces the issue is always appreciated.

 You can also always find help on our Google Group.
 Please send a message to [TODO] https://groups.google.com/forum/#!overview

-* Reporting a bug?
-We need to know what java/ruby/node.js etc. runtime you have, and what jar/gem/npm package versions you are using.
-Bugs with pull requests get fixed quicker.
-Some bugs may never be fixed.
-You have to tell us how to reproduce a bug.
-Bonus point for a pull request with a failing test that reproduces the bug.
-Want to paste some code or output?
-Put ``` on a line above and below your code/output.
-See GFM's Fenced Code Blocks for details.
-We love pull requests, but if you don't have a test to go with it we probably won't merge it.